IllumiDesk/illumidesk/README.md

 * **Network**: An external bridge network named `jupyter-network` is used by default.
 The grader service and the user notebooks are attached to this network.

-* **Workspaces**: User servers are set and launched based on either the user's LTI compatible role (student or instructor) or by specifing the `next` query param with a workspace type to use (Jupyter Classic, Jupyter Lab, THEIA IDE, RStudio, or VS Code).
+* **Workspaces**: User servers are set and launched based on either the user's LTI compatible role (student/learner group or instructor group) or by specifying the ?next=/user-redirect/<workspace_type> as a query parameter that identifies the workspace type by path, for example: next=/user-redirect/theia for the Theia IDE or next=/user-redirect/vscode for VS Code IDE.

 ## Customization